junxit/us-congress-code/title-10/chapter-4/sec-133a.md

 ### Amendments

+2023—Subsec. (c)(1).
+Pub.
+L. 118–31, § 901(a)(1)(A), substituted “and the Deputy Secretary of Defense” for “, the Deputy Secretary of Defense, and the Chief Management Officer of the Department of Defense”.
+Subsec. (c)(2).
+Pub.
+L. 118–31, § 901(a)(1)(B), struck out “the Chief Management Officer,” after “the Deputy Secretary,”.
 2019—Subsec. (b)(2).
 Pub.
 L. 116–92 substituted “appropriate prototyping activities,” for “prototyping,” and struck out “, including the allocation of resources for defense research and engineering,” after “testing activities and programs”.
 2017—Subsec. (c)(1).
 Pub.
 L. 115–91, § 910(c)(2)(A), substituted “, the Deputy Secretary of Defense, and the Chief Management Officer of the Department of Defense” for “and the Deputy Secretary of Defense”.
 Subsec. (c)(2).
 Pub.
 L. 115–91, § 910(c)(2)(B), inserted “the Chief Management Officer,” after “the Deputy Secretary,”.

 ### Statutory Notes and Related Subsidiaries